unit-00/dearabby/README.md

 ![lda vis](/image/ldavis.png)

 The [html applet](https://htmlpreview.github.io/?https://github.com/unit-00/dearabby/blob/master/model/lda.html) is here to be played with.

+## Evaluation
+For a baseline evaluation, since this is an unsupervised learning project we do not have an objective metrics.

+Based on the average length of the categories, a human would guess there are 2 or 3 large categories.

+Through visualization and interpretation, we see the models being able to categorize similarly with more details such as the particular topics and the keywords associated with them.

 ## Application
 Through topic modelling, we are able to extract issues that people are writing in about.
 In a business context, we can use this to detect people's concerns.
 With a time component, we might be able to see how concerns evolve over time.